Alacho2/pgr200-eksamen-Alacho2/README.md

 testing av dette så simulerer vi bruker input og sjekker at dette blir håndtert på rett måte i forhold til hvordan vi ønsker programmet skal kjøre.

+##### Web server
+The server also functions as a simple web server.
+Connect to the server with your browser at localhost:port, and it will load the default index.html and associated .css file.
+If you add more resources to the local directory, the server should server those as well.
+The server still retains the original "echo" functionality from the first innlevering as well, so /echo?body=hello+world or /echo?status=404 will still work.

 ##### Generics
 Vi bruker Generics i programmet på grunn av at det letter noe av mengde kode vi trenger for å utføre noen oppgaver, eksempler på generics er: